Union County Academy for Allied Health Sciences: Awards

 The Academy for Allied Health Sciences has sent students to the HOSA (Health Occupations Students of America) National Leadership Conference.
-Awards include Gold and Silver medals in Creative Problem Solving and Medical Reading, along with top 10 finishes in a number of other competitions.
+Awards include Gold and Silver medals in Creative Problem Solving, Medical Reading, and a number of other competitions, along with top 10 finishes in a number of other competitions.
 The school has also produced three National Executive Council members, who have represented over 202,000 HOSA members internationally.

-In addition, the Academy for Allied Health Sciences and Magnet High School, were named the #1 youth per capita in the nation by the American Cancer Society for their fundraising efforts at their Relay for Life event.
+In addition, the Academy for Allied Health Sciences, Magnet High School, and Academy for Performing Arts were named the #1 youth per capita in the nation by the American Cancer Society for their fundraising efforts at their Relay for Life event.

 Students at the Academy for Allied Health Sciences have been selected for the Edward J. Bloustein Distinguished Scholar, the New Jersey Governor's School in the Sciences and the New Jersey Governor's School on the Environment, National Achievement Finalists, National Merit Commendations, and the prestigious Gates Millennium Scholarship.